hoheinzollern/workshop-cybersikkehed/day2/Exercise03/Exercise03.md

 fputs()
 ```

+If you want to recompile any of the c files yourself you can do as follows:<br>
+*gcc Bof1.c -o Bof1 -fno-stack-protector -z execstack -no-pie -O0 -m32*

 ## Exercise 3b
 Now, we are going to look at an actual piece of code!
 Here, I will present the c code and you will find the binary in the folder.
 Look at the code, run the binary, and see if you can exploit the vulnerability and get c to the right value: